Roof Rack Mounting System

 Mounting Bracket

-The mounting bracket is made using a flat plate and "L" bracket.
-These can be welded or bolted together depending on your situation.
+The flat plate and L bracket can be welded or bolted together depending on your situation.

 Cable Glands

-As you will see in the pictures below, we mount the cable gland so the panels cover it.
+As you will see in the slide show of pictures below, we mount the cable gland so the panels cover it.
 This is important in snow country to prevent melting snow finding it's way inside.
 We also prefer to keep all wires covered and out of direct sunlight, even though most solar cable is UV rated, covering helps increase the life of the cables.

 Typically we silicone between the gland and roof as we screw it down, then use Dicor self-leveling sealant all around the gland.